Skip to main content

 A completed checklist serves as proof of maintenance for compliance, insurance and warranty purposes, and as a baseline record for tracking the condition of each unit over time.
 Without a checklist, inspections become inconsistent and important items are missed - leading to reduced efficiency, premature failures and costly reactive repairs.

-Benefits of using an HVAC maintenance checklist
+Benefits of using this hvac maintenance checklist

 • Extended equipment life: routine inspections catch minor issues (dirty coils, loose connections, low refrigerant) before they cause compressor failures or full unit replacements.